Piotr-Grzybowski/Book-Event/README.md

 # Book the event

 > Simple app that let's us book the event.
 On frontend it is a simple form with inputs and react-datepicker.
-Data is stored by redux and correct actions are dispatched when values changes or submit button is clicked.
-On backend informations from inputs are validated with Express validator and saved to MongoDb.
+Redux is responsible for state management.
+Correct actions are dispatched when input's values changes or submit button is clicked.
+On backend informations from redux store are validated with Express validator and saved to MongoDb.
-Front and back end are tested using jest and react-testing-library.
-MongoDb memory server is used to mock real MongoDb on test purpose.
-For end to end tests I used Cypress.
+Frontend and backend are tested with jest, supertest and react-testing-library.
+MongoDb memory server is mocking database for testing purpose.
+For end to end tests I've used Cypress.

 <img src="https://i.postimg.cc/fW6gZhct/Zrzut-ekranu-z-2020-09-27-13-39-53.png" alt="working app">